 Limitations

 This research has several limitations associated with the quantitative, cross-sectional research design and secondary NSCH data.
 First, the internal validity is constrained, as it is impossible to determine causal relations between childhood obesity and anxiety; only associations can be investigated.
 Use of parent-reported data generates the risk of measurement error, which interferes with construct validity, especially in subjective variables like anxiety and depression.
 The country-representative NSCH data increases the external validity, but the results might not apply beyond the U.S. groups or other cultural backgrounds.
 Potential methodological weaknesses include omitted-variable bias.
 Even though the major covariates, such as socioeconomic status, gender, and parental mental health, are covered, other factors of interest (e.g., diet quality, physical activity, or genetic predisposition) might not be adequately captured.
-Obesity and anxiety are likely to be affected by confounding variables that may be used to distort observed relationships.
+Obesity and anxiety are likely to be affected by confounding variables that may affect observed relationships.
 Parental responses may be influenced by biases, including social desirability bias and recall bias.
-To address the problems, the research will utilize statistical controls and multivariate regression methods to minimize confounding effects.
+To address the problems, the research will utilize statistical controls and multivariable regression methods to minimize confounding effects.
 Also, it enhances reliability and consistency by using a large, standardized dataset.
 Although it is impossible to remove their limitations, attentive choice of variables, powerful analytical techniques, and transparent reporting will contribute to their reduction and enhance the credibility of results.

 Significance